kubernetes/website/content/en/docs/setup/multiple-zones.md

   may not provide a uniform distribution of storage across zones.

-* When specifying multiple PVCs in a Deployment or Pod spec, the StorageClass needs to be configured for a specific, single zone, or the PVs need to be statically provisioned in a specific zone.
+* When specifying multiple PVCs in a Deployment or Pod spec, the StorageClass needs to be configured for a specific single zone, or the PVs need to be statically provisioned in a specific zone.
 Another workaround is to use a StatefulSet, which will ensure that all the volumes for a replica are provisioned in the same zone.